Kenji404/correios-tracker/README.md

 # correios-tracker
-Web scrapping the tracking system of Correios using Cheerio, Axios and QS libraries.
+Web scrapping the tracking system of Correios using Cheerio, Axios and QS packages.

 The Correios system uses a urlencoded POST method with our target information as a response.